ShadowCrafter011/MeteoSeltiDataAnalysis/README.md

 ## Extremes

-This section describes how the extreme weather detectors work in [extremes](extremes)
+This section describes how the extreme weather detectors work in [extremes](extremes).

 ### [Dry periods](extremes/dry_periods.py)